 - 2 to 3 tablespoons lavender essential oil

-- 2 teaspoons purple clay mixed with 1 tablespoon reserved oil
+- 2 teaspoons purple clay blended with 1 1/2 to 2 tbsp water, until smooth

-You can find purple Brazilian clay at BrambleBerry.com.
+You can find lavender essential oil and purple Brazilian clay at BrambleBerry.com.

 Pour into molds.
 For the bar shown, I used the silicone rectangular bar mold from HERE.
 This batch fills up about 9 of the 12 cavities.
 You can also use a column mold like THIS ONE.
 If you don’t have access to molds, line a glass bread pan with parchment paper and use that instead.
 Cover and let stay in the mold for a day or two before removing.
 Cold process soap should be cured in the open air for four to six weeks before use.
 (Though I usually start testing on myself at three weeks.)